 By this time my tastes had influenced even my experiences at concerts.
 Crosby, Stills and Nash, for example, pair superbly with a dense, complex, blackberry and cocoa-layered Cabernet Sauvignon from Washington State.

 Appreciating wine encompasses much more than the romance of wine and the pleasures of the taste.
 It includes understanding everything that went into a bottle of wine, from the terroir that influenced the vine and its grapes to the craft and dedication of the winemaker.
 I have spent more than ten years in wine sales and merchandising and participated in many aspects of winemaking, from grafting Merlot clones on rootstock, planting a row of Merlot in a vineyard, working the autumnal crush, and onto the finished product bottled by hand, as well as working the automated bottling line.

-After eight years of working in the tasting room environment cleaning spit buckets and pouring for the masses, I hung up my corkscrew to pursue my writing.
-Let me share the stories of the Walla Walla vines and wines with you.
+After eight years of working in the tasting room environment cleaning spit buckets and pouring for the masses, as well as retailing wine online and brick and mortar from 2007-2014, I hung up my corkscrew to pursue my writing.
+Let me share the stories of the Walla Walla vines and wines (and the World) with you.